Hossain-Bin-Ishak/the-squard-team-tracker-app/README.md

 You will get:

 - All team at a glace in the Home page.
-- Explore Option to get team details with dynamic feautures.
+- Explore Option to get team details with dynamic features.

 Test the Live App: https://the-squard-app.netlify.app/
-# # Web Techonology Uses
+# # Web Techonology Used

 - HtML5
 - CSS3